Dudam-Neeraj-Dattu/Food-Delivery-System/README.md

 - Created an efficient database for food delivery system that can insert and retrieve data from the database in efficient way.

-- The Entity Relationship Diagram prepared for making this database Applied Normalisation to reduce the redundancy of the data.
+- The following is the **Entity Relationship Diagram** prepared for making this database Applied Normalisation to reduce the redundancy of the data.

 ![ER](/Screenshots/ER_Diagram.jpg)